-LEADER HERALD STAFF
+LEADER HERALD STAFF REPORT

 The city clerk and Everett’s Election office have confirmed that signature requirements have been changed to coincide with the recent Charter change concerning the upcoming city election.